logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 Grade: B-

-**Reflection**
+**A brief reflection**

+If you sum those grades up, you get AABDBB.

+That looks a bit like a rhyme scheme to me.

-Honestly, pretty good!
-I generally stayed focused on what was important to me at the beginning of the year.
-And the grades here match up with my assessment of the year overall: the last 12 months have been wonderful.
+Happily, I stayed focused on what was important this year.

-**The machines are thinking?
+Which is good!
+Because years don't come cheap, and I'm turning thirty soon.

+As my friends get pregnant and married, what feels near -- what I fear

+is the passage of time.
+Time feels most dear.

+**Slow down there, cowboy**

+As I've been working on this letter, I've noticed that depending on my mood, my writing alternates between manic mischief and melancholy introspection.
+Though it's probably whiplash-inducing for a reader, it feels fitting.
+I am both of those things, sometimes.

+Do you think of the passage from December 31st into January 1st as a discontinuity, a sudden shift from one year to next?
+Or do you consider it a smooth transition, just one day turning to another on a long gradual journey?
+I'm more in the latter camp.

+When I look back on the year, I can't just assess how I feel on new year's day.
+Nor can I restrict my view to how I felt the day before, or on *last* new year's day.
+I have to take the full 365-day journey into account -- and yet just taking a 365-day average of that journey would be just as inaccurate.
+There were both mischief and melancholy aplenty along the way, and it feels like brushing some vital truth under the rug not to acknowledge both.
+And anyway, sometimes melancholy is its own form of mischief.

+All this is to say: if this letter feels absolutely all over the place, and you don't like it?
+That means you don't like *me*, and you're a bad person and I hate you.

+**Machines can think now?
 Wait, that wasn't on my list of goals**

-A lowlight for the year is that I have been, and am still, quite concerned about **[AI risk](https://situational-awareness.ai/).** It seems very possible that transformatively intelligent AI will be developed within the next decade, leading to a staggering degree of societal change -- hopefully good, but potentially bad or catastrophic.
+A lowlight this year is that I have been, and still am, quite concerned about **[AI risk](https://situational-awareness.ai/).** It seems very possible that transformatively intelligent AI will be developed within the next decade, leading to a staggering degree of societal change -- hopefully good, but potentially bad or catastrophic.

 This feeling intensified this year because of the rapid advancement of AI capabilities, as well as because I spent more time on parts of the internet where people worry about this.
 How does it impact me right now?
-Well, I'm "pricing in" substantial uncertainty in the coming years, and avoiding over-indexing on long term plans because [I can't predict what will happen](https://www.thediff.co/archive/economic-lessons-from-the-last-few-singularities/?ref=the-diff-newsletter#economic-lessons-from-the-last-few-singularities).
+Well, I'm "pricing in" substantial uncertainty in the coming years, and indexing less on some long-term plans because [I can't predict what will happen](https://www.thediff.co/archive/economic-lessons-from-the-last-few-singularities/?ref=the-diff-newsletter#economic-lessons-from-the-last-few-singularities).
 And I'm including AI safety organizations in my donations for this year.

 But other than that it's basically in the same bucket as "remembering I'll die someday", which is to say my main coping strategy is not thinking about it[^4].
 Otherwise, AI risk has very little to do with my day-to-day life -- it's not as though I'm an AI researcher -- but I felt I'd be remiss not including it in this letter as it's an important part of where my head is at right now.